 Coach Kill was awarded the 2014 Big Ten Coach of the Year.

 Coach and Rebecca’s commitment to helping kids with epilepsy chase their dreams is unparalleled, despite his abrupt retirement on October 28, 2015.
 They are regular visitors to Camp Oz and their fund provides classroom education for kids with epilepsy to curb bullying and foster understanding of epilepsy.

-In the interim, he has spoken around the country to large and small corporations, covering various topics including rebuilding businesses and overcoming adversity.
+In the interim, he served as a keynote speaker around the country to large and small corporations, covering various topics including rebuilding businesses and overcoming adversity.
 During this time he also wrote a book, Chasing Dreams: Living My Life One Yard at a Time.
 In May 2016 after he was able to regain control of his health and was named Associate Athletic Director at Kansas State.

 In December 2016, Coach Kill returned to the “coaching spotlight” and was named the Offensive Coordinator at Rutgers University, a Big 10 Football Program.
 He states he: “feels better than he has in 12 years.”